psycalc/temporistics_matching_algorithm/README.md

-Sure, here's the full `README.md` with the updated "Supported Relationship Types" section:
+Here's the full README.md with all the typologies in code blocks:

 ```markdown
 # Relationship Calculator